EolnMsuk/SkipCord-2/README.md

 - **Install Python 3.9+** (preferably the latest stable 3.x version).
   - Download from https://www.python.org/downloads/ if you don’t have it already.
   - Check installation: open Command Prompt (cmd) and run: `python --version`
-  - PIP (came with python) - Check by running: `pip --version`
+  - PIP (comes with Python) - Check by running: `pip --version`

 - **Install FFmpeg**
   - Download the latest static build of FFmpeg for Windows from [ffmpeg.org](https://ffmpeg.org/download.html) or from [gyan.dev/ffmpeg/builds](https://www.gyan.dev/ffmpeg/builds/).
 Extract the archive and add the folder containing `ffmpeg.exe` to your system's PATH environment variable: https://phoenixnap.com/kb/ffmpeg-windows - You can verify the installation by running `ffmpeg -version` in your Command Prompt.

 - **Microsoft Edge**
-  - Our bot uses the `webdriver_manager` library to auto-download the appropriate Edge driver, so make sure Edge is up to date.
+  - The bot uses the `webdriver_manager` library to auto-download the appropriate Edge driver, so make sure Edge is up to date.

 - **Create Discord Bot**
-  - Create a discord bot via https://discord.com/developers/applications
+  - Create a Discord bot via https://discord.com/developers/applications
   - Enable “Message Content Intent”, “Server Members Intent” and "Presence Intent" under the “Bot” tab.
   - Save your bot token and Client ID (you’ll need these).

 - **Invite your Bot**
-  - Go to https://discordapi.com/permissions.html#1088840794048 and replace Client ID with your own.
+  - Go to https://discordapi.com/permissions.html#1088840794048 and replace the Client ID with your own.
   - Use the new link (at bottom) to invite your bot to the server.

 ## 2) Project Folder & Files
-Create a new text file named `.env` with contents your token:
+Create a new text file named `.env` with the following content (replace YOUR_BOT_TOKEN_HERE with your bot token):

    BOT_TOKEN=YOUR_BOT_TOKEN_HERE